caseyverse/caseyverse.github.io/src/locations/terra.md

 ## United Commonwealth

 Modeled after the US and UK, the United Commonwealth (UC) is a democratic nation with a parliamentary government.
 After helping win the Great War, it became the largest and most powerful nation in Terra.
-The UC has a 90% prey and 10% predator population but the latter started to gain more control that the former issued a nationwide tame collar law.

 ## Technology